2011 NBA Finals: Game 4

+Nowitzki was questionable for the game with a flu.

 Game 4 was a back-and-forth affair, with 12 lead changes and 15 ties.
 Miami went up 74–65 early in the fourth quarter on a baseline jumpshot by Udonis Haslem, tallying their largest lead of the game.
 After a timeout, Dallas answered with 4 straight points by Jason Terry, similar to the 6 straight he scored with Dallas down 15 halfway through the fourth quarter of Game 2.
 Dallas would take their first lead of the fourth quarter with 5:15 left on a fastbreak layup by Terry.
 They held the lead for the rest of the game, although Miami cut the lead to 1 twice in the final minute.
 Up 82–81 with 20 seconds left after Dwyane Wade missed 1 of 2 free throws, Dirk Nowitzki hit a driving layup with 14.4 seconds left to extend the lead to 3.
 After a dunk by Wade with 9 seconds left, 2 free throws by Terry pushed the lead back up to 3.
 With a chance to tie the game with a 3, Wade fumbled the inbounds pass with 6.7 seconds left, only to make a diving save to prevent a backcourt violation.
 The ball landed in Mike Miller's hands, whose desperation 3 airballed at the buzzer, preserving Dallas' 86–83 win.
-LeBron James scored just eight total points in Game 4 on 3-11 shooting including going 0-6 from the field when guarded by Jason Kidd or Jason Terry.
+LeBron James scored just 8 total points in Game 4 on 3-11 (27.2%) shooting, including going 0-6 from the field when guarded by Jason Kidd or Jason Terry, but still led his team with 9 rebounds and 7 assists.